mj3b/rgds-ai-governance/docs/client-one-pager-what-ai-will-not-do.md

 AI will not:

-- initiate actions or workflows
+- initiate workflows or downstream actions
 - operate without explicit human invocation
-- function as an agent or autonomous system
+- function as an autonomous or agentic system
 - execute tasks without human review and disposition

-There is no permitted path for autonomous or agentic behavior.
+There is **no permitted path** for autonomous or self-directed behavior.

 ---